 Web portals of local public administration authorities ought to provide the possibility to submit an online petition, as well as requests for information, respecting the procedures for petitions and legislation on access to information.

-The Law No. 393 “On Citizens’ Appeal” defines and regulates the procedures for public petitions.
+The provisions on the public petitions are included in the part of domestic legislation governing the citizens’ appeals.
+The Law No. 393 “On Citizens’ Appeals” defines and regulates the procedures for public petitions.
 Electronic petition is regarded as a special form of collective citizens’ appeal (Article 23-1).
-Local authorities are legally obliged to provide the means for citizens to participate in public petitions.
+The Law guaranties the citizens right to submit their petitions to the President of Ukraine, the Verkhovna Rada of Ukraine (the parliament), the Cabinet of Ministers of Ukraine, as well as to local self-government bodies through their official websites or the website of organsations collecting signatures in support of the e-petitions.
+This means that all the listed official bodies and local governments are legally obliged to provide the means for citizens to submit such petitions.
 Access to the e-petition systems must be free of charge and protected against the automatic completion of forms.

-The number of required signatures in any petition addressed to local authorities depends on the size of the community.
-The numbers vary between 50 signatures for less than 1 000 residents up to 1 000 signatures for over 1 million residents, and they are established by the statute of the community.
-If a petition reaches the necessary number of signatures, the city, town or village council needs to convene a plenary session to review the petition as stipulated by the Law No. 280/97-VR “On Local Self-Government” in its Article 46, paragraph 8.
+Requirements for the number of signatures of citizens in support of an electronic petition to a local self-government body and the deadline for collecting signatures are to be determined in the charter of the particular territorial community.
+As a rule, the number of required signatures in any petition addressed to local authorities depends on the size of the community.
+The numbers vary between 50 signatures for less than 1 000 residents up to 1 000 signatures for over 1 million residents,.
+If a petition reaches the necessary number of signatures, the local council needs to convene a plenary session to consider the petition.

 In order to enhance and support local reforms at local level but and at the same time meet citizens’ concerns, local authorities should develop and implement a comprehensive process on how to submit, handle and respond to public petitions in compliance with the Law No. 44/2015 “On the Code of Administrative Procedures”.
 The petition procedure shall be accessible for the public.